Rednexie/perma.db/README.md

 As fast as redis, since it uses caching.
 But it is also consistent.

 Easier to use than quick.db, since you can use it with a single database.
-But it takes up less space, though.
+It takes up less space, though.

 A library, which can be counted as both SQL and no-SQL.